Reasons why the wellness tourism sector in Thailand is set to boom

 The Land of Smiles has always been a strong market for medical tourism in Asia.
-The relatively low cost of treatment, high standard of care, and idyllic environments to rest and recover in – there’s a lot to like about Thailand when it comes to travelling for medical needs.
-In a growing trend, people are now looking towards this country as a place for wellness and wellbeing retreats.
-According to Thailand Business News, the Wellness Tourism market is becoming a “star” in the local tourism sector with an annual growth rate of 7%.
+The relatively low cost of treatment, high standard of care, and idyllic environments to rest and recover in – there’s a lot to like about Thailand when it comes to traveling for medical needs.
+In recent years, people have started to look towards this country as a place for wellness and health retreats.
+According to GlobalData, health and wellness tourism numbers are predicted to increase to 27.7 million by 2022.

-Read more as Pacific Prime Thailand outlines some of the key reasons you might choose Thailand for Wellness Tourism, the types of amazing services on offer, and how to keep yourself protected whilst a visitor in this beautiful corner of the world.
+Read more as Pacific Prime Thailand outlines some of the key reasons you might choose Thailand for wellness tourism, the types of services on offer, and how to keep yourself protected whilst visiting this beautiful corner of the world.

 Many people travel for rest and relaxation, while a significant number of people also arrive in Thailand to address a medical need of varying urgency.
 Wellness tourism sits somewhere in between those two drivers of travel.
-It other locations, wellness tourism is often seen in the form of destination spas; think of Canyon Ranch or Mii Amo Spa in the US.
-These places feature resort or hotel like conditions but offer a range of holistic health and wellbeing services on-site.
-People choose these places, not as a simple place of accommodation, but as their main purpose of the holiday.
+In other locations, wellness tourism is often seen in the form of destination spas; think of Canyon Ranch or Mii Amo Spa in the US.
+These places feature resort or hotel-like conditions but offer a range of holistic health and wellbeing services on-site.
+People choose these places, not just for accommodation, but as their main purpose of the holiday.

 Why are people choosing wellness holidays?

-According to global tourism figures, 16% of annual revenue is now wellness-driven.
+According to the Global Wellness Institute, the wellness industry accounts for 5.3% of global economic output.
 In Thailand, the Tourism Authority has put a focus on promoting anti-aging and longevity treatments to potential visitors, which has often been targeted at a much older clientele.
-Demographics are changing however, and it turns out that younger people are just as concerned about living healthily as they get older.
-Wellness in Thailand, as it has around the world, been driven by a few key factors.
+Demographics are changing, however, and it turns out that younger people are just as concerned about living healthily as they get older.
+Wellness tourism in Thailand has been driven by a few key factors.

 Greater opportunities for travel spending